guyroutledge/atozcss/_posts/2014-08-09-the-required-pseudo-class.md

 ---

-`:required` is another state based pseudo class that can be useful when styling forms.
+`:required` is a state based pseudo class that can be useful when styling forms.

 Combined with `:valid` and `:invalid` we can have a lot of control over